mrJean1/PyCocoa/README.rst

 Cocoa runtime and several other macOS_ libraries.

-This is package `cocoa-python`_ by *Phillip Nguyen (C) 2011*, modified, extended, tested, documented and published under the original `New BSD License`_ and the `MIT License`_.
+This is package `cocoa-python`_ by *Phillip Nguyen (C) 2011*, modified, extended, tested, documented and published under both the original `New BSD License`_ and the `MIT License`_.

 In addition to the pycocoa_ package, the distribution files contain several